-WAR ON PIT TOILETS
+WAR ON PIT TOILETS:

-House Chairperson, it is unthinkable that in 2024, we still have pit toilets in our schools.
+House chairperson, it is unthinkable that in 2024, we still have pit toilets in our schools.
 This remains a risk to the lives of our children.
 I cannot in good consciousness allow this danger to continue without urgent intervention.

-In this regard, I have engaged the Minister of Basic Education, Siviwe Gwarube and we have agreed in principle that we need to collectively declare war on pit toilets.
-We stand ready to support and work together with the Department of Basic Education to eradicate them.

-We will be meeting with Treasury, and MEC's in Public Works and Education on how these pit toilets will be eradicated from our schools once and for all.
+In this regard, I have engaged the Minister of Basic Education, Siviwe Gwarube and we have agreed in principle that we need to collectively declare war on pit toilets and will be meeting with Treasury, and MEC's in Public Works and Education on how this pit toilets will be eradicated from our schools once and for all.

-It can't be acceptable that funds are returned to treasury by provinces allocated to eradicate pit toilets.